Thousand Islands: Transportation

 The Thousand Islands Bridge connects New York State and Ontario by traversing Wellesley Island at the northernmost point of Interstate 81 in Jefferson County and meets Highway 137, which leads to Highway 401.
 The waterfront is served by New York State Routes 12 and 37 and by the Thousand Islands Parkway in Ontario.
 Ontario also has the Waterfront Trail alongside the Parkway for cyclists who wish to see the area in an alternative way.

 Seawaymax lake freighters often ply the Saint Lawrence Seaway.
-As is usual in inland waters of the US and Canada, vessels must use maritime pilots to help them travel safely.
+As is usual in inland waters of the United States and Canada, vessels must use maritime pilots to help them travel safely.
 In places, a vessel less than 25 ft offshore can find itself in over 200 ft of water.
 Conversely, rocks and shoals less than 2 ft underwater can be found in the center of otherwise deep waters.
 Due to the great number of rocks and shoals just above or below the water's surface, navigation outside of the marked channels at night can be dangerous.

 Before the introduction of the zebra mussel, visibility of only 10 to 15 ft was usual, slightly decreasing as the years passed.
 Water clarity improved markedly in the mid-1990s with the arrival of zebra mussels, which feed on algae.
 The water is so clear in some areas a rocky bottom can be observed in 80 ft of water.
 The area has several shipwrecks, and although most are over 100 ft underwater, some are a mere 15 ft down and can be seen from the surface.